LinSharp/yam/README.md

     `123` is a number/integer
     `3.14` is a number/float
     `50%` is converted to a number/float
     `1/4` is  converted to a number/float
+    `0x1B13` is converted from hexadecimal to number
+    `0b0001` is converted from binary to number

 - Text - Everything that starts with a letter or a symbol, will be consigered as text.
     It is possible to make everything into text, if it's put in double quotes.